alphagov/government-digital-strategy/source/partials/departmentactions/_action06.md

 {{DEPARTMENTRESPONSE}}
-#Action 01: Departmental and transactional agency boards will include an active digital leader
+#Action 06: Ensure all new or redesigned transactional services meet the digital by default service standard from April 2014

 {div .section}
 <h2>What the departments are doing</h2>